![Currencyfreaks free currency conversion to get currency fluctuation data and historical forex exchange rate][image1]

 How to Fetch Exchange Rates in Node.js Using Currency API?

-You can easily fetch live currency rates using the CurrencyFreaks API via Node JS.
+The CurrencyFreaks API can be easily used in Node.js to fetch the live currency rates.
 First, install Axios.
-Next, send a GET request to the API.
-Finally, read JSON response in order to get currency rates.
+Then, make a GET request to the API.
+At last, parse the JSON response so as to obtain currency rates.

-What Are Best Practices for Handling Currency Data in Node.js Applications?
+What Are the Best Practices for Handling Currency Data in Node.js Applications?

-• Keep API keys secure by storing them in a .env file and using environment variables (process.env).
+• Store API keys in a .env file.
+Access via environment variables (process.env)

 How to Handle Errors in Node.js Currency Converter API Integration?

-To handle errors with CurrencyFreaks API in Node JS, use try-catch blocks to catch mistakes.
+To address errors in the CurrencyFreaks API in Node JS, put try-catch blocks to identify errors.
 Retry failed requests.
-Check API responses for correct data.
-This ensures your currency conversion works reliably.
+Check API responses of valid data.
+This makes your currency conversion reliable.

 What is the Best Currency Converter API for Node.js?